Jamie3213/Projects/README.md

 * Star Wars API wrapper: using Python to create an object-oriented package to wrap the SWAPI Star Wars REST API.

-* [What3Words](https://github.com/Jamie3213/what3words): using Python and PostgreSQL, and PostGIS to create a miniature What3Words clone.
+* [What3Words](https://github.com/Jamie3213/what3words): using Python, PostgreSQL, and PostGIS to create a miniature What3Words clone.

 * Flask and Azure App Service: using Python we make the world's simplest REST API, Dockerise it and deploy into Azure App Service.